jrosain/Homotopy-Finiteness/README.md

 I've developed a little emacs mode that allows the use of `org-mode` when formalising things in `postt`.
 It can be found in `emacs-mode/` and loaded with `M-x load-file RET emacs-mode/ob-postt.el`.
 It then suffices to press `C-c C-c` (in a code block) to evaluate a file.
+A minimal major mode for `postt` is also available at `emacs-mode/simple-postt-mode.el`.

 This repository is otherwise organised in two folders: `lib/` and `src/`.
 The former contains classical results that can be found in [1].
 The latter contains the formalisation of the proof in